 From academic to educational and recreational events, we encourage you to participate and take advantage of the opportunities within our residence halls.
-I encourage you to explore the information in this booklet and the information we have on our website to see what we have to offer our students.
+You are encouraged to explore the information in this booklet and the information we have on our website to see what we have to offer our students.
 It is our goal to make your experience here as safe and educational as possible.
 Hopefully, this group living situation will help you learn to live with others cooperatively as well as help you develop skills that will provide enrichments for your future employers, communities and other individuals.

-This handbook will provide information regarding the privileges and responsibilities offered in the residence halls at DCC.
+This handbook amplifies and clarifies sections of the housing contract and student reasonability and housing regulations.
+Should you require additional clarification or have further questions or concerns, please contact a Resident Assistant or any of the Student Life Staff.
 Please read and familiarize yourself with this handbook.
 The entire housing staff is looking forward to getting to know you.
 As the year progresses, we encourage your input for on-campus housing improvements.
 We are excited you're here to begin your educational journey - learn today...lead tomorrow!!